SatoriCyber/universal-data-permissions-scanner/docs/datastores/mongodb.md

 MongoDB implements a role-based access control (RBAC) model to manage access to data assets.
 Users are assigned with roles which have privileges.
 Role can be built-it or user-defined, and organized hierarchically.
 Roles that are assigned to the admin database have access across all databases while roles that are assigned to a specific databases have access only to those databases.

 ### Setup Access to Scan a Standalone MongoDB Cluster
-1. Create a role for authz-analyzer using the following command:
+1. Create a role for universal-data-permissions-scanner using the following command:
 ```
 db.createRole(
     {
-        role:"authz_analyzer",
+        role:"udps",
         privileges: [
             {
                 resource: {